rswedberg/teachershelpteachers/README.md

 ## Release Notes
+6-24

-6-24 Preview question is working.
+  -Preview question is working.
 We can navigate between screens.
 Everything has a location that backend code can be deposited into.

 7-15

   -Users can enter question templates, view previews of randomized parameters for their templates or see if an error occurred

   -Users can push questions templates to the database.
 Each template has an associated auther (based on the user's email for login) and category entered by the user in a textbox